Chapelwaite: Development

 In December 2019, it was reported that Epix had given a 10-episode straight-to-series order for an adaptation of "Jerusalem's Lot", with Jason Filardi and Peter Filardi set to write, and Donald De Line producing under De Line Productions.
 In February 2022, Epix renewed the show for a second season.
+In November 2023, it was announced that MGM+ had decided not to move forward with the second season.

 Casting

 In December 2019, Adrien Brody was cast in the leading role of Captain Charles Boone.
 In March 2020, Emily Hampshire joined the cast, set to play Rebecca Morgan.

 Filming

 Chapelwaite was set to begin production in April 2020, in Halifax, Nova Scotia, but it had to be postponed due to the COVID-19 pandemic.
 Filming began in Halifax on July 5, 2020.

 Release

-Chapelwaite premiered August 22, 2021 on Epix in the United States and CTV Sci-Fi Channel in Canada.
+Chapelwaite premiered August 22, 2021, on Epix in the United States and CTV Sci-Fi Channel in Canada.
 In India, it is streaming on SonyLIV.
-In Britain, it is available on Paramount+.
+In the UK, it is available on Paramount+.